 NOTE 2: This property is an array, rather than a single versionControlDetails object, to support scenarios where a tool scans files from multiple repositories in a single run.

-NOTE 3: This specification refers to a container for a related set of files in a VCS as a “repository.”
+NOTE 3: This document refers to a container for a related set of files in a VCS as a “repository.”
 Different VCSs might use different terms.

-NOTE 4: This specification refers to a fixed revision of a set of files as a “revision”.
+NOTE 4: This document refers to a fixed revision of a set of files as a “revision”.
 Different VCSs use different terms; for example, Git calls it a “commit”.

 EXAMPLE: In this example, an analysis tool has scanned files from one repository: the GitHub repository example/browser.